|

 a burden.

-There was a broad ledge running from beneath the window to one
+ledge running from beneath the window to one of the corner towers.

-if it became a matter of life or death he would simply drop her.
+a matter of life or death, he would simply drop her.

-Wolfram walked over to the bedtaking a short length of
+Wolfram walked over to the bed, andtaking a short length

-rope from his pocketand tied the womans wrists together.
+of rope from his pockettied the womans wrists together.

 Then he ducked his head between her arms and stood, hauling her

-I may see my two thousand in gold yet
+I may yet see my two thousand in gold...

-But as he turned to climb out of the window he suddenly felt
+He turned to climb out of the window, and felt an intense wave

-"It would seem that you know I am here, elf-boy!" he
+"It seems you know I am here, elf-boy!" he said.
+"Well,

-said.
-"Well, let me tell you: I have your woman and I want
+let me tell you: I have your woman and I want two thousand gold

 Gimli had only slipped out for a moment.